 The opening sentence of this recommended standard recognizes, as it should, that occupational exposure to coal mine dust causes several respiratory diseases rather than a single disease.
 These diseases include coal workers pneumoconiosis (CWP), chronic bronchitis, and emphysema, the latter two often encompassed in the generic term, chronic obstructive pulmonary diseases (COPDs).
 (The plural form of COPDs is noted.)
-This is a welcome development in two ways: first because it makes explicit that breathing coal mine dust affects miners' lungs in more ways than are apparent with the chest x-ray and, second, because terminology is used appropriately.
+This is a welcome development because it makes explicit that breathing coal mine dust affects miners' lungs in more ways than are apparent with the chest x-ray.

+It is also welcome because of the precise use of terminology.
 This second point requires some explanation.
 Throughout the history of attempts to prevent "black lung" and to compensate persons disabled by it, many important questions have depended on definitions of terms.
 Terms that have been subject to intense scrutiny include "pneumoconiosis" and "miner," for example.
 In the course of debates, scientific documents, such as this one, have been invoked to buttress one side or another.
-Therefore, I consider it very important to be careful, explicit, and consistent in the use and definition of terms used in this and related documents and to use terms that serve our purpose - which is to prevent occupational respiratory disease among coal miners.
+Therefore, I consider it very important to be careful, explicit, and consistent in the use and definition of terms used in this and related documents and to use terms that serve our purpose-which is to prevent occupational lung disease among coal miners.
 Therefore, I recommend that certain terms in Section 1.1 be defined and used carefully.

-Therefore, I suggest the following:
+Specifically, I suggest the following:

-1.1.1 The definition of a miner should include persons who are not currently employed as miners (as defined) but who, at some time past, had worked in a mine and thus were exposed to mine dust.
+- 1.1.1 The definition of a miner should include persons who are not currently employed as miners (as defined) but who, at some time past, had worked in a mine and thus were exposed to mine dust.
 The reasons to include this population arises from two important features of most occupational lung diseases caused by dusts: they are irreversible and chronic.
-Thus, a person in retirement or otherwise not working as a miner could have occupational dusts diseases and not be a "miner" under the proposed definition even at the same time that he (or she) was subject to the intent of this standard.
-Therefore, I suggest that "miner" refer to, in addition to those definitions enumerated, add "or (4) was in such circumstances at some time past."
-I would not, however, expect a mine operator to provide a medical surveillance services to miners who have retired but I would expect an operator to provide services to miners who were temporarily not employed due, for example, to temporary illness or disability, layoff (for less than a year) subject to recall, labor dispute, or similar situations.
+Thus, a person in retirement or otherwise not working as a miner could have occupational dust diseases and not be a "miner" under the proposed definition even at the same time that he (or she) was subject to the intent of this standard.
+Therefore, I suggest that "miner" refer to, in addition to those definitions enumerated, add "or (4) was employed as a miner at some time I would not, however, expect a mine operator to provide a medical surveillance services to miners who have retired but I would expect an operator to provide services to miners who were temporarily not employed due, for example, to temporary illness or disability, layoff subject to recall, labor dispute, or similar situations in which a miner was temporarily not employed as such. - 1.1.3 There are innumerable nits to pick in this paragraph.
+For example, the ILO scheme classifies chest x-ray films on size, shape, and profusion of opacities and not on profusion alone.
+Classification of films based on profusion includes normal, simple, and complicated pneumoconiosis rather than for simple pneumoconiosis alone.
+The twelve point scale is not a twelve point interval scale but rather a three-class ordinal scale (normal, simple CWP, and complicated CWP) with fuzzy boundaries.
+Rather than refine this definition, I suggest eliminating most of it and adopting the ILO definitions by reference to the latest ILO document.

-1.1.3 There are innumerable nits to pick in this paragraph.
-For example, the ILO scheme classifies chest x-ray films on size, shape, and profusion of opacities and not on profusion alone; it provides classes for normal, simple, and complicated pneumoconiosis rather than for simple pneumoconiosis alone; and the twelve point scale is not a twelve point interval scale but rather a three class ordinal scale (normal, simple CWP, and complicated CWP) with fuzzy boundaries.
-Rather than refine this definition, I suggest eliminating most of this paragraph and adopting the ILO definitions by reference to the latest ILO document.
+Other definitions that should be added include "pneumoconiosis," "coal workers' pneumoconiosis," "silicosis," and "coal mine dust."
+These are terms that refer to fundamental and generic concepts of outcome and oxposure.

-Other definitions that should be considered include "pneumoconiosis," "coal workers' pneumoconiosis," "silicosis," and "coal mine dust."
-These are terms that refer to fundamental and generic concepts of outcome and exposure.
 I suggest that NIOSH not define "pneumoconiosis" because it is already defined in the Mine Act and in Regulations in ways that are not entirely satisfactory to scientists.
 Rather than fight this issue, I suggest ignoring it altogether and defining the terms "coal workers' pneumoconiosis" or CWP and "silicosis" instead.